nvrtsky/crm-tourist-agency/replit.md

     - **Cause**: Placement HANDLER configured with wrong URL (e.g., points to `/install` instead of `/`)
     - **Solution**: Open `https://travel-group-manager-ndt72.replit.app/rebind.html` from Bitrix24 to rebind placement with correct URL
     - **After rebind**: Placement will load main app (`/`) instead of installation page, enabling proper entityId extraction

-### Platform Limitation: Side-Slider Preview Mode

-**Important Known Limitation:**

-Sometimes Bitrix24 opens the application not in the full Smart Process "Событие" card, but in a "temporary preview" (right sidebar with slider icon).

-In this mode, Bitrix24:
-- Does NOT pass element ID through `BX24.placement.info().options`
-- Does NOT pass element ID in `document.referrer` (referrer is truncated to `https://<portal>.bitrix24.ru/`)
-- Loads the application at path `/install` (not `/[ID]`)
-- Blocks access to `window.parent.location.href` due to browser CORS policy

-**Result**: It is technically impossible to determine which element is open.

-**This is not a bug in our code.
-This is a platform limitation.**

-**Default Behavior:**
-- ✅ If we successfully obtain `entityId` → load `crm.item.get` and render "Управление группой" UI
-- ⚠️ If we cannot obtain `entityId` → show "Нужно открыть карточку события полностью" screen with instructions for the manager

-**This is expected, normal behavior.** The `EntityIdNotFound` component provides clear instructions to close the preview sidebar and open the full event card.

 ### System Design Choices
 - **Smart Process Integration**: The system leverages Bitrix24's smart processes, with each "Event" smart process item representing a unique group tour.